askonube/TH-Zero-Day-Ransomware/README.md

 ### Scenario:

 A new ransomware strain named PwnCrypt has been reported in the news, leveraging a PowerShell-based payload to encrypt files on infected systems.
-The payload, using AES-256 encryption, targets specific directories such as the C:\Users\Public\Desktop, encrypting files and prepending a `.pwncrypt` extension to the original extension.
+The payload, using AES-256 encryption, targets specific directories such as the `C:\Users\Public\Desktop`, encrypting files and prepending a `.pwncrypt` extension to the original extension.
 For example, `hello.txt` becomes `hello.pwncrypt.txt` after being targeted with the ransomware.
 The CISO is concerned with the new ransomware strain being spread to the corporate network and wishes to investigate.

 ### Hypothesis: